Harbor Springs Festival of the Book

 Always complimented by crisp, beautiful, fall weather, the location on the waterfront in downtown Harbor Springs makes this a must-do for everyone in the area.
 Enjoy Northern Michigan food favorites by local restaurants, delis, and gourmet shops all for a good cause.
 Two $1,000 scholarships are given out to Northern Michigan culinary students as a result of this annual event.

-Tickets sold early are $35.
+Tickets sold before September 17th, 2024 are $35.
 Tickets purchased later and at the door are $50.
 Tickets include a commemorative glass.
 Drink tickets for wine and beer are purchased separately and are $5 each.
 Ticket sales are limited to 750 so advance ticket purchase is strongly recommended.
 Purchase tickets at harborspringschamber.com.

 From spring days with a landscape covered in trillium to a summer afternoon on the beach or water, Harbor Springs is the place.
 Read the stories below or go to the Harbor Springs destination page.